Intel's Mega Backdoor Roth: The Retirement Strategy Most Chandler Engineers Are Missing

 In Intel's current financial environment - facing competitive pressure and restructuring - that distinction matters.
 Both vehicles have merit, but they serve different purposes.
 SERPLUS might be appropriate for executives with very high income who can tolerate counterparty risk.
 For most engineers, the mega backdoor Roth into Fidelity deserves priority.
 It's fully protected, tax-efficient, and guarantees your savings aren't at risk if Intel faces hardship.

 Want help implementing this strategy?
-Many Intel engineers defer the mega backdoor Roth because the process feels complex.
-But once set up, it runs on autopilot.
+I walk Intel engineers through the mega backdoor Roth setup, from election to conversion.
+Once configured, it runs on autopilot.